 Purpose

-The purpose of the BSR Early Career Travel Award is to assist early-career researchers with disseminating rheological research and building their research network by either supplementing travel to a national/international conference, or supplementing funding for a short research visit.
+The purpose of the BSR Early Career Travel Grant is to assist early-career researchers with disseminating rheological research and building their research network by either supplementing travel to a national/international conference, or supplementing funding for a short research visit.
 Research visits that connect academia and industry are especially encouraged.

 Eligibility